int128/gradle-ssh-plugin/README.md

 -------------

 This is an open source software licensed under the Apache License Version 2.0.

-Please let me know on GitHub issues or pull requests.
+Any issues or pull requests are welcome.

+The web site is maintained on [the repository of groovy-ssh.github.io](https://github.com/groovy-ssh/groovy-ssh.github.io).

 Development